MicrosoftDocs/sdk-api/sdk-api-src/content/nb30/index.md

 ## -description

-This header is used by netbios.
+This header is used by NetBIOS.
 For more information, see:

 - [NetBIOS](../_netbios/index.md)